Beyonce Pregnant With Twins: Star Reveals Beautiful Baby Bump — Congrats

 Omg!
 The Queen is pregnant!
 Not only did Beyonce announce she’s expecting a baby with husband Jay Z, but she’s expecting TWO babies!
 How exciting!
 We cannot believe this news.
 See her unbelievably gorgeous pregnancy announcement here!

 Beyonce, 35, is officially pregnant — and we are officially freaking out!
 The superstar announced on Feb.
 1 that she is pregnant with not one, but TWO babies, and we can only imagine her and Jay Z‘s, 47, excitement.
 Now Blue Ivy, 5, gets to be a big sister!
 So sweet!
-The star shared the happy news with fans via Instagram when she posted a first-look of her large baby bump.
+The star shared the happy news with fans via Instagram when she gave followers a first-look at her large baby bump.

-Bey’s mom, Tina Knowles, 63, also took to social media to gush about becoming a new grandmother!
-“WOW I don’t have to keep the secret anymore😀I am soooo happy ❤️❤️God is so good❤️ twin blessings,” the designer wrote on Instagram along with the same pic Beyonce had posted herself.
+Bey’s mom, Tina Knowles, 63, also took to social media as she gushed about becoming a new grandmother!
+“WOW I don’t have to keep the secret anymore😀I am soooo happy ❤️❤️God is so good❤️ twin blessings,” the designer wrote on Instagram along with the same pic Beyonce had posted of herself.
 What a “blessing” is RIGHT!

 And while we’re super excited about Beyonce’s pregnancy, we can’t say we’re completely surprised.
 After all, on Jan.
 27 a new video surfaced that clearly showed Bey sporting a very noticeable baby bump!
-The video was quickly removed from online, but we made sure to snag a screen grab before that happened!
+The clip was quickly removed from online, but we made sure to snag a screen grab before that happened!
+WHAT an exciting time!

 Tell us, HollywoodLifers — are you surprised Beyonce is expecting twins?
 Did you see this announcement coming?